AndreyShpilevskiy/FileManager/README.md

 # LR4
 This is LR4.
 FileManagerMaven

-This FileManager can work with text files.
+This FileManager can work with text and xlsx files.
 You can create, delete, find and rename files with format ".txt" and also find key words in the text of the file.
+Also you can read the Microsoft Excel sheets and edit them.

 Choosing directory